-Isolation and uncertainty can be very challenging for some of us.
-I am offering online sessions at reduced cost under the current circumstances.
+During pandemic, isolation and uncertainty have been very challenging for some of us.
+Due to Covid, I am offering online sessions as well as face to face appointments.

 Please email on firstname.lastname@example.org or call on 07930403885